pegahmoh/gitgame/spaghetti-bolognese.md

 - 1 tbsp olive oil
 - 4 rashers smoked streaky bacon, finely chopped
+- CAN I HAVE SOME FRIES WITH THAT ???
 - 2 medium onions
 - 2 carrots
 - 2 celery sticks, finely chopped